Ircama/hostp2pd/README.md

 ## Interactive mode

+Interactive mode uses the Context Manager:

 ```python
 with hostp2pd as session:
     # do interactive monitoring while the process run
 ```

 ## Batch/daemon mode

+Batch/daemon mode does not need the Context Manager:

 ```
 hostp2pd.run()